 At a high level, the objective of the User Research Study is to understand the research, teaching, and learning needs of various user groups on campus and identify space and service opportunities to support those needs.
-In parallel, the project will inform the Library Renewal architectural design process and, with Library and Learning Excellence faculty and staff, design new staffing and service models for Library and Learning Excellence (L/LE).
+In parallel, the project will inform the Library Renewal architectural design process and, with staff, design new staffing and service models for Library and Learning Excellence (L/LE).